-Overnight curfew starting at 9 p.m. to 6 am daily Restriction of public gatherings in schools, universities, cafes, bars, clubs, malls, hotels, public transport, public gathering places and tourist locations.
-Preventive However, the malls and shops have been allowed to open daily until 5 p.m.
-Measures in during the month of Ramathan.
-Place Released over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the Coronavirus Suspension of flights in and from Egypt until mid-April 2020 Mandatory guarantine for visitors who test positive for Coronavirus in a government isolation hospital.
-Adoption of an integrated plan which covers early detection, guarantine and treatment measures, as well as raising public awareness.
-Closure of schools, universities and colleges and all sporting activities.
-All services provided by ministries and governorates to citizens, such as civil registry services, work permits, passports and renewal of traffic licenses, are all suspended.
+Preventive Measures in Place From 24 th May 2020 the evening curfew will be extended to 13 hours for six days in order to maintain social distancing and avoid gatherings.
+From May 30, the curfew will be reduced to 10 hours from 8 p.m. to 6 a.m. for two weeks.
+During the Islamic feast, all malls, shops, restaurants, public parks and beaches will be closed, and all public means of transport suspended.
+Restriction of public gatherings in schools, universities, cafes, bars, clubs, malls, public transport, public gathering places and tourist locations.
+However, the malls and shops have been allowed to open daily until 5 p.m during the month of Ramathan.
+Hotels have been allowed to re-open, provided they abide by strict hygiene measures stipulated by the government, at 25% occupancy rate in May and 50% occupancy rate in June.
+Preparation of medical sites nationwide in anticipation of the escalation of Covid- 19 patients.
+Released over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the Coronavirus Suspension of flights in and from Egypt Mandatory quarantine for visitors who test positive for Coronavirus in a government isolation hospital.
+Adoption of an integrated plan which covers early detection, quarantine and treatment measures, as well as raising public awareness.
+Closure of schools, universities and governorates to citizens, such as civil registry services, work permits, passports and renewal of traffic licenses, are all suspended.
 Securing food stuff and goods in preparation for the months ahead.
 Allocation 100 billion Egyptian pounds (6.35 billion U.S. dollars) to finance the anti-COVID-19 comprehensive plan and its precautionary measures.
-Increased number of metro coaches in operation. .
+Increased number of metro coaches in operation.
 Daily sterilization off all terminals, means of transport and roads.
 Public transport operators not to carry more than 50% of capacity of conveyance Total lock down in a number of villages including Nile Delta, Gharbia, Menoefia and in some residential building in the Suez-canal city of Port Said.
-Decontamination of 7500 buildings including government administrative building and tourist facilities.
-Extension of the state of emergency for another three months from 28th April.
-Expatriation of more than 1,100 of its citizen from Kuwait Putting limits on cash withdrawals and deposits to avoid overcrowding during payroll and pension disbursement.
-A daily limit of 10,000 Egyptian pounds (around 630 USD) for individuals and 50,000 (around 3180 USD) for businesses is applied.
-Launched an online awareness campaign against COVID using animation.
-This is also aimed at curbing misinformation.
-Slight lifting of overnight curfew to start at 9pm instead of 8 pm also a lifting of • opening of shopping malls that were originally ordered to close to remain open on those days until 5pm On 14 March, the government announced a USD 6.4 billion stimulus package Trade allocating 20 billion Egyptian pounds (\$1.2bn) to support the country's stock Facilitation /
+Decontamination of 7500 build